codefresh-io/docs.codefresh.io/_docs/getting-started/gitops-codefresh.md

 toc: true
 ---

-This article reviews the concepts of GitOps and Argo CD, and how Codefresh integrates and implements both.
+This article reviews the concepts of GitOps and Argo CD, and how Codefresh integrates with and implements both.

 ## GitOps
 Weaveworks, who introduced the concept of GitOps, describes it as "a way of implementing Continuous Deployment for cloud native applications.
 It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools."

 At the root of the GitOps paradigm is having "Git as the single source of truth".
 Git repositories are the source-control systems that declaratively describe applications and infrastructure using code.
 The continuous integration and continuous delivery processes synchronize these changes with live environments, making sure that the production state always matches the desired state in Git.
+The entire application lifecyle

 The key difference is that while the traditional workflow is based on “pushing” new code changes through the pipeline to production, a GitOps workflow is a “pull” process in which new changes are submitted, and the GitOps agent detects and synchronizes them with the production environment.

 Read more in our blog, [What is a GitOps workflow](https://codefresh.io/learn/gitops/gitops-workflow-vs-traditional-workflow-what-is-the-difference/){:target="\_blank"}.

+See also [Codefresh for GitOps & Argo CD]

 ## Argo CD

 Argo CD is "a declarative, GitOps continuous delivery tool for Kubernetes."

 Argo CD uses a Kubernetes controller to constantly monitor the state of all resources in production and compare them against the desired states set in Git.
-When there are changes to the desired state, the controller detects and works to synchronize the production to the desired configuration.
+When there are changes to the desired state, the controller detects them, and works to synchronize the production configuration to the desired configuration.

 Argo CD is also designed to work with Argo Rollouts, a progressive delivery tool for handling canary and blue/green deployments with robust support for most load balancers in use today.

-## GitOps & Argo CD with Codefresh
+## Codefresh for GitOps & Argo CD

 Where does Codefresh come into play with GitOps and Argo CD?